Thuynh808/Active-Directory-Lab/README.md

 </details>

 <br><br>
-___

 ## Conclusion

-In this dynamic Homelab project, we embarked on a journey to create a virtual environment that simulates a mini corporate setup.
+In this dynamic lab project, we embarked on a journey to create a virtual environment that simulates a mini corporate setup.
 Through the orchestration of a Windows Server 2019 Domain Controller and a Windows 10 Client using VirtualBox, we ventured into the complexities of network management and system administration.

 This project allowed us to explore various aspects of network administration and system management: